 Mission Viejo CA 92691.
 If you google this address, you see a large office building the bears the name “Wakunaga.”

-The Better Business Bureau gave Wakunaga a rating of “A” when this review was created.
-Check the BBB file for updates and more information.
+The Better Business Bureau gave Wakunaga a rating of “A” when this review was updated.

 The company website lists these contact numbers:

-that can be called M-F, 830-430PM Pacific Standard Time.
+They can be reached M-F, 830-430PM Pacific Standard Time.
 I’ve spoken to their customer service people several times and they are VERY helpful.
-The contact page for the company also has an email form where people can submit questions too.
 The company's US headquarters is located at 23501 Madero Mission Viejo CA 92691 USA.

 Does Kyolic Support The Research?

-From what I can tell Wakunaga only supports the research either by grants and/or by providing Kyolic supplements to researchers.
+From what I can tell, Wakunaga only supports the research either by grants and/or by providing Kyolic supplements to researchers.
 They don't take part in the research.
-I'm not aware of any conflicts of interest in the studies.

-If you crack open a capsule, you can taste the garlic.
+If you crack open a capsule (I've done this), you can taste the garlic.
 It's not an overwhelming garlic taste but it’s enough for me to not want to sprinkle it on my oatmeal.
-I have however sprinkled aged garlic extract on my “almost” world famous sweet potato chili and it worked out just fine.
+I have however sprinkled aged garlic extract on my “almost” world famous sweet potato chili and it tasted great.

 No. Kyolic aged garlic extract is both gluten free and yeast free.